yyyyy1220/pipeline/README.md

       --temp_path <temp_path>

   **Parameters:**
 --userID: User account ID.
-This is a unique identifier for the user running the job.
+This is a unique identifier for the user running the job.<br>
 --submissionID: Job ID.
-This is a unique identifier for the job submission.
+This is a unique identifier for the job submission.<br>
 --methods: Specifies the methods to be used for analysis.
-Multiple methods can be provided as a comma-separated list.
+Multiple methods can be provided as a comma-separated list.<br>
---trait: The name of the trait being analyzed.
+--trait: The name of the trait being analyzed.<br>
 --race: Specifies the race of the individuals in the training GWAS.
-Available options are EUR (European), AFR (African), AMR (Mixed American, Hispanic/Latino), EAS (East Asian), or SAS (South Asian).
+Available options are EUR (European), AFR (African), AMR (Mixed American, Hispanic/Latino), EAS (East Asian), or SAS (South Asian).<br>
 --LDrefpanel: Specifies the linkage disequilibrium (LD) reference panel to be used.
-Options include '1kg' (1000 Genomes Project Phase 3) or 'ukbb' (UK Biobank).
+Options include '1kg' (1000 Genomes Project Phase 3) or 'ukbb' (UK Biobank).<br>
 --k: The number of folds for k-fold Monte Carlo Cross Validation (MCCV) used in PUMAS.
-Must be an integer greater than or equal to 2.
+Must be an integer greater than or equal to 2.<br>
 --partitions: Specifies the partitioning of the data for subsampling in PUMAS.
-The format should be '% training, % testing', where % testing equals 1 - % training.
+The format should be '% training, % testing', where % testing equals 1 - % training.<br>
 --delta: Candidate values for the shrinkage parameter in L2 regularization.
-Multiple values can be provided as a comma-separated list.
+Multiple values can be provided as a comma-separated list.<br>
---nlambda: The number of different candidate values for the lambda parameter (shrinkage parameter in L1 regularization).
+--nlambda: The number of different candidate values for the lambda parameter (shrinkage parameter in L1 regularization).<br>
---lambda.min.ratio: Ratio between the lowest and highest candidate values of lambda.
+--lambda.min.ratio: Ratio between the lowest and highest candidate values of lambda.<br>
 --alpha: A scaling factor for heritability, where H_2 = alpha * H_20.
-The default values recommended for the LDpred2 algorithm can be used.
+The default values recommended for the LDpred2 algorithm can be used.<br>
 --p_seq: A sequence of candidate values for the proportion of causal SNPs.
-Values should be provided as a comma-separated list.
+Values should be provided as a comma-separated list.<br>
---sparse: Whether to consider a sparse effect size distribution, where the majority of SNPs have effects shrunk to zero.
+--sparse: Whether to consider a sparse effect size distribution, where the majority of SNPs have effects shrunk to zero.<br>
 --kb: SNPs within this range of the index SNP are considered for the Clumping (C) step in the analysis.
 --Pvalthr: Specifies the p-value thresholds for the Thresholding (T) step.
 Multiple values can be provided as a comma-separated list.
 --R2: SNPs with squared correlation higher than the specified R2 value with the index SNPs will be removed.